lafka/lqrc/README.md

 # LRQC

+**Deprecated**: There was no time to do this properly, use :riakc directly in a simple wrapper class.

 Name really has no meaning anymore, it had something todo with Local Riak Query Client but remains unchanged for historical reasons.
 Currently this serves as a test for working with Riak 2.0.